bcbio/bcbio-nextgen/docs/contents/methylation.md

 Whole genome bisulfite sequencing is supported using the [bismark2](https://www.bioinformatics.babraham.ac.uk/projects/bismark/) pipeline.
 It can be turned on by setting `analysis` to `wgbs-seq`.
-Right now we support only a few kits and only for paired fastq's.
-If you want to run a different setup, please [let us know](https://github.com/bcbio/bcbio-nextgen/issues) and we can add support for it.
-Consider this a beta feature.

 ## Supported Kits
 ```eval_rst